 Another aspect is the event-based model.
 When using a common language for both client/server-side, synchronization happens fast, which is especially helpful for event-based, real-time applications.
 Due to its asynchronous, non-blocking, single-threaded nature, Node.js is a popular choice for online gaming, chats, video conferences, or any solution that requires constantly updated data.

 The examples speak for themselves: many leading companies switched technologies to developed Node.js applications and noticed significant improvements – PayPal, for instance, noticed a 35 percent decrease in response time since migrating from Java.

 A lightweight technology tool, Node.js is perfect for microservices architecture.
 This architectural style is best described by Martin Fowler and James Lewis as “an approach to developing a single application as a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.”

 Accordingly, breaking the application logic into smaller modules, microservices, instead of creating a single, large monolithic core, you enable better flexibility and lay the groundwork for further growth.
 As a result, it is much easier to add more microservices on top of the existing ones than to integrate additional features with the basic app functionality.

 Node.js is the technology of choice when building and deploying microservices solutions, according to the recent Node.js User Survey Report.
-About a half of the respondents are already using microservice-related technologies (namely, Docker, the leading software containerization platform) with Node.js:
+About a half of the respondents are already using microservice-related technologies (namely, Docker, the leading software containerization platform) to build Node.js web apps: